MileHacker Logo

 Internet Access

-Wi-Fi is available in most mid-range to upscale hotels and some cafes.
+Wi-Fi is can be found in most mid-range to upscale hotels and some cafes.
 Connection speed and reliability can be poor and unpredictable.
 Mobile data is accessible with a local SIM card, but can be slow and expensive.
 Coverage may be patchy outside major urban areas.
-A portable Wi-Fi device like Solis Wi-Fi can offer more reliable access.
+A portable Wi-Fi device like Solis Wi-Fi can offer more dependable access.

 Connectivity Facts